copperbits/awesome-ton/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## About source and github repositories
+## About source and GitHub repositories
-http://test.ton.org/downloads.html - is the "official"* ton client tarball https://github.com/copperbits/TON - community version with added features but sometimes outdated code and releases https://github.com/poma/ton-lite-client - unchanged up to date version of tarball but on github.
-Also fresh binaries and docker container
+- [Source](http://test.ton.org/downloads.html) - is the "official"* ton client tarball.
+- [Community version on GitHub](https://github.com/copperbits/TON) - community version with added features but sometimes outdated code and releases.
+- [Source mirror](https://github.com/poma/ton-lite-client) - unchanged up to date version of tarball but on GitHub.
+Also fresh binaries and docker container.

 \*There is no official statement that ton.org is related to TON network.
 But this is only one real source of information and code at this moment.